ashwiniskamat/D3_Challenge/README.md

 This project analyzes the current trends related to health risks facing certain demographics.
 The information used is from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.
-The included data set is based pn 2014 ACS 1 year estimates from the U.S. Census Bureau.
+The included data set is based on 2014 ACS 1-year estimates from the U.S. Census Bureau.

 Using D3 techniques:
 - created a scatter plot with circles elements each representing a different state